With eye on aid, Pakistan PM meets Chinese counterpart

 "Pakistan has always been regarded as a foreign policy priority by China."

+Asked about future cooperation on infrastructure, Kong said "there's been no change in the number of CPEC projects," adding that "if there were to be any change, it would be an increase going forward."

+"CPEC will be introduced to more areas of Pakistan and will also tilt in favour of areas relating to people’s lives."

-The meeting follows talks with President Xi Jinping on Friday, where the former cricket star bemoaned his country's financial woes, saying the economy was at a "low point".
+Khan's meeting with Li follows talks with President Xi Jinping on Friday, where the former cricket star bemoaned his country's financial woes, saying the economy was at a "low point".

-Since taking power in August, Khan has sought loans from "friendly" countries like Saudi Arabia, vowed to recover funds stolen by corrupt officials, and embarked on a series of populist austerity drives to raise cash.
+Since taking power in August, Khan has sought loans from "friendly" countries like Saudi Arabia, which has agreed to provide Pakistan $6 billion in funding.

 Pakistan has gone to the IMF repeatedly since the late 1980s.